Skip to content

 • “THE LOVE THAT STILL LIGHTS THE STAGE”: Reba McEntire and Dolly Parton Unite to Open the ‘All-American Halftime Show’ — A Celebration of Faith, Freedom, and the Spirit of America content

-• 🐾 NEWS: Willie Nelson Launches $5 Million Initiative to Rescue Stray Dogs Willie Nelson is proving once again that his legacy goes far beyond music, launching a $5 million initiative dedicated to rescuing and caring for stray dogs across the United States.
+• 🐾 NEWS: Blake Shelton Launches $5 Million Initiative to Rescue Stray Dogs Blake Shelton is taking his heart beyond the stage with a powerful new $5 million initiative dedicated to rescuing and caring for stray dogs across the United States.
 News

 Copyright © 2026 7MEDIA.